PhoenixSmaug/hashi/README.md

 - Each bridge connects two islands, and there can be one or two bridges between any pair of islands.
 - All islands must be connected in a single network, meaning every island must be reachable from every other island.

 The problem was proven to be NP-complete using a reduction of Hamiltonian cycles in unit distance graphs [[1]](https://doi.org/10.1016/j.ipl.2009.07.017).
 It has already been encoded as a Integer Programming problem before [[2]](https://arxiv.org/abs/1905.00973), but the formulation there uses $O(2^n)$ inequalities to encode the connectivity of the $n$ islands and therefore requires a stepwise solution process with dynamically generated constraints.
 Here, a new model is presented that requires only $O(n^2)$ constraints in total.
 A Julia implementation using the JuMP framework is also provided, allowing the model to be solved either directly using the ILP solver [Gurobi](https://www.gurobi.com/) or as an the exported MPS file with SAT-based solvers such as [Exact](https://gitlab.com/nonfiction-software/exact) and Google's [OR-Tools](https://developers.google.com/optimization).
+In addition, the combination with lazy constraints enables the solver to outperform currently existing solvers.

 ### ILP Model